The Brauer loop scheme and orbital varieties: The orbital varieties of M2=0

 We will prove Theorem \ref{thm:orbdim} and the other half of Theorem \ref{thm:poset} by an analysis of the covering relations in the poset of orbit closures (the ``moves'' from \cite{R}).
 We encourage the reader to reconstruct the poset in Figure \ref{fig:poset4} from the top down using the following Proposition.

-\begin{Proposition} Let $\pi\in S_N$ be an involution, with an associated chord diagram also called $\pi$.
-Construct a new chord diagram $\rho$ in one of three ways: \begin{enumerate} \item If two arches in $\pi$ border a common region, but don't cross, make them touch and turn that into a new crossing; \item if an arch and a half-line in $\pi$ border a common region, but don't cross, make them touch and turn that into a new crossing; \item if an arch crosses all the half-lines, and borders the unbounded region, break it there into two half-lines. \end{enumerate} Then $\pi > \rho$ in the poset of orbit closures, i.e. $\overline{B\cdot \pi_<} \supset B\cdot \rho_<$.
+\begin{Proposition} Let $\pi\in \SN$ be an involution, with an associated chord diagram also called $\pi$.
+Construct a new chord diagram $\rho$ in one of three ways: \begin{enumerate} \item If two arches in $\pi$ border a common region, but do not cross, make them touch and turn that into a new crossing; \item if an arch and a half-line in $\pi$ border a common region, but do not cross, make them touch and turn that into a new crossing; \item if an arch crosses all the half-lines, and borders the unbounded region, break it into two half-lines. \end{enumerate} Then $\pi > \rho$ in the poset of orbit closures, i.e., $\overline{B_N\cdot \pi_<} \supset B_N\cdot \rho_<$.
 (We will later prove these to be covering relations, and all of them.) \end{Proposition}

-\begin{proof} In each of these cases, we will construct a one-parameter family of group elements $b(t) \in B$ such that $\lim_{t\to0} b(t)\cdot \pi = \rho$, where $\cdot$ denotes the conjugation action.
+\begin{proof} In each of these cases, we will construct a one-parameter family of group elements $b(t) \in B_N$ such that $\lim_{t\to0} b(t)\cdot \pi = \rho$, where $\cdot$ denotes the conjugation action.
 These $\pi$ and $\rho$ only differ in a few columns and rows, and we will be able to take $b(t)$ the identity outside those, making it possible to write down $b(t)$ in a small space.

 1. If one arch contains the other, the relevant submatrices are